 Crew lists for this period are in BT 98.

-Use the advanced search in our catalogue to search BT 98 by date and name of ship’s port of registry.
+Use the search box contained within BT 98 to search by date and name of ship’s port of registry.
 There are usually several boxes of records for each port of registry, each box containing an alphabetical range of ships’ names.
 Within each box the lists are randomly arranged.

 Alternatively, browse BT 98/140-563 to view all the ports covered for this period and the alphabetical ranges of ships for each port.